EIndriksons/CS50AI/0-search/lecture/README.md

         * Optimal if *h(n)* is admissible - never overestimates the true cost.
         * Optimal if *h(n)* is consistent - for every node *n* and successor *n'* with step cost *c, h(n) <= h(n') + c*.

-In the lecture, example heuristic function *h(n)* was calculated using **Manhattan distance** which is the distance between two points measured along axes at right angles.
+In the lecture, the example heuristic function *h(n)* was calculated using **Manhattan distance** which is the distance between two points measured along axes at right angles.

 ## Adversarial Search Algorithms